arnoldNuvisto/Zero2WP/README.md

 // STOP EDITING
 //--------------------------------------------------------------------------------------------------
 ```
-- This var will tell Zero2WP the name to use for naming the project's build, dev, and dist directories, as well as for customizing the default theme.
+- This var will tell Zero2WP the name to use for naming the project's directories and files, as well as for customizing the default theme.

 ### 2.2 Install WordPress